top of page

 Vryburg

-This section explores the political and economic history of Vryburg and context within which the early Jew immigrants found themselves.
+This section examines the political and economic history of Vryburg and the context in which the early Jewish immigrants found themselves.

-Located between German South West Africa and the Kimberley Diamond Fields, it is not surprising that many of the early arrivals were from Germany.
-As South Africa increasingly attracted Jews from areas under the rule of the Russian Czar, the composition of the Jewish settlers changed.
-This section, therefore, seeks to give readers a sense of who the Jewish pioneers were and where these emigres came from.
+Situated between German South-West Africa, the Zuid-Afrikaansche Republiek (ZAR), and the Kimberley Diamond Fields, it is not surprising that many of the early settlers came from Germany and Holland.
+As South Africa increasingly attracted Jews from areas under Russian Czarist rule, the makeup of the Jewish community changed.
+Therefore, this section aims to give readers an understanding of who the Jewish pioneers were and where these immigrants originated.

-It seems hard to fathom, but in the early days Vryburg was an important town.
-An appreciation of its importance and economy helps to understand why people came here.
-And some of the Jewish arrivals played a prominent role in local politics and society.
-This engagement is also discussed in this section.
+It may be hard to imagine, but in its early days, Vryburg was an important town.
+Understanding its significance and economy helps explain why people moved here.
+Additionally, some of the Jewish newcomers played notable roles in local politics and society.
+These contributions are also discussed in this section.

 bottom of page